Understanding and using order types in leverage trading

 What is a stop order?
 A stop order is an order to place a trade in an instrument when that instrument reaches a specified price: to either sell below the current price (for sell-stop order) or to buy above the current price (a buy-stop order).
 You can opt for a sell-stop order or a buy-stop order.
 As before, you can set the values you want for your order in terms of price, and trade closeout.

 The main difference between a limit order and stop order is that the limit order will only be filled at the specified limit price or better.
-In comparison, a stop order will be filled at the prevailing price in the market, and therefore, at a price that is significantly different from the set price.
-So if the market went up or down in a direction that is unfavourable to your stop order price, you would be subjected to an execution at a worse price than the stop price specified.
+In comparison, a stop order will be filled at the prevailing price in the market, and therefore, prices can gap in the market, and you may be filled at a different price from the set price.
+So if the market went up or down in a direction that is unfavorable to your stop order price, you would be subjected to an execution at a worse price than the stop price specified.

 In short, stop orders can suffer from negative slippage, which means you will get either your requested price or worse.